"The greatest phenomenon in phenomenology is Fink." (E. Husserl)

-I I (BMcC[18-11-46-503]) have finally found an example of my ideal teacher student relationship.
-I've had a very little bit of something somewhat close to it a couple times, but this one seems to me to come close to my, not necessarily any other person's "measure of all thing." (ref.: Protagoras).
+I THINK I (BMcC[18-11-46-503]) have finally found an example of my ideal teacher student relationship.
+I've had a very little bit of something somewhat close to it a couple times, but this one seems to me to come close to my, not necessarily any other person's "measure of all things" (ref.: Protagoras).

 During the 1930's, Eugen Fink was Edmund Husserl's assistant.
 Martin Heidegger, Husserl's formal prize student had disowned the man who made him, and thrown him to the wolves.
 Husserl was stripped of his academic position because he was a jew in the newly Nazified nation.
 Fink was Aryan and so could have dumped his teacher and made out well, but he stood by him and suffered in his career, although fortunately, he did not pay an ultimate price for it in the end.
 Apparently Fink was a brilliant student, acing exams without ever taking notes.
 Husserl came to put his trust in him, to the extent that when Fink got one last publication through the academic establishment, which expressed Fink's own understanding an elaboration of his teacher's work, and did not just toadie-echo his teacher, Husserl wrote in the Introduction: